-One of the inevitable truths about driving in California is that “cars break down.”
+One of the inevitable truths about driving in California is that “cars break down” …….
+“Cars crash.”
 If you are like most of us with terrible luck, your car will probably break down in the most inconvenient location possible.
-When this happens, we often turn to the tow truck driver.
+When this happens, we often will seek the aid of a tow truck driver.
 These professional drivers typically work for towing companies, service stations, or auto salvage businesses.
-Tow truck drivers operate specially designed and equipped vehicles to remove other disabled and abandoned vehicles from the roadway in a quick and efficient manner
+Tow truck drivers operate specially designed and equipped vehicles to remove disabled, crashed, or abandoned vehicles from the roadway in a quick and efficient manner

 Tow truck drivers are expected to arrive promptly despite weather or traffic conditions and, in some instances, deal with drivers who are less than happy.
 If you are a tow truck driver, you know that a disabled motorist or a person recovering from an auto accident is not in the best frame of mind.
 It can make your job difficult.
-Nonetheless, we need these professional drivers on the road to help us.
-These professional drivers need their license to do their job.
+Nonetheless, we need these professional drivers to help us keep our roads safe, and these professional drivers need their license to do their job.

 Losing Your License and the Need for Tow Truck Drivers DMV Defense